Tizer: New ownership

-In 2007, the company stopped using the "Ed the Head" mascot.
-Tizer was re-branded with the slogan "Original Great Taste" and a classic recipe with fewer additives and no E numbers.
+In 2007, Tizer was re-branded with the slogan "Original Great Taste" and a classic recipe with fewer additives and no E numbers.
 It was also given classic 1976 style packaging.
 However, despite the relaunch's focus of the addition of real fruit juice and the absence of artificial flavourings, colourings and sweeteners, in 2009 the recipe was returned to the original to remove the real fruit juice and reintroduce artificial flavourings, artificial colours and sweeteners (Acesulfame-K).
 Tizer was rebranded in 2011 with a new logo and the slogan "The Great British Pop".